 Much of Tracey S. Yang's artwork is influenced by Japanese anime and manga.
 Due to the appreciation for the Japanese arts, Tracey S. Yang spent time living in Japan in 2010 and 2011.
 A New York Times writer also featured her in the Japan Times in early 2011.
 However, due to the 2011 Japanese tsunami, the natural disaster forced her to return home to the United States.
 While home, she completed her bachelor degree at the Mississippi University for Women in Fine Arts with an emphasis in graphic design.
 During college, she founded a school organization referred to as A.I.
 This experience helped Tracey S. Yang gain valuable leadership experience, which she continues to use today.
 In 2014, The National Society of Leadership and Success invited Tracey S. Yang to become a member of their organization, which she humbly accepted.

 Tracey S. Yang developed a chronic illness in 2015.
 Her debilitating illness lasted for roughly 2 years.
 During this time, her passion to inspire others came out in the form of motivational quotes on her social media accounts.
 However, during this time, another cyberbullied her.
-"Just go kill yourself."
-One commented.
-Due to the gruesome nature of such threats, a few others, with concern for her safety suggested it might be in her best interest to quit posting her encouraging quotes until all harassment stopped.
+Due to the gruesome nature of the constant harassment and threats, a few others, with concern for her safety suggested it might be in her best interest to quit posting her encouraging quotes until all harassment stopped.
 However, Tracey didn't quit.
 "I won't stop what I am doing for others just because another doesn't want me to succeed."
 She thought to herself.
 These painful experiences in her life are currently being used in her work as examples in order to help others.
+Then, in 2018, these same motivational quotes attracted the attention of a publisher who then asked her to write in an upcoming book as a coauthor.
+This book is called Power Up, Super Women: Stories of Courage and Empowerment, which was released in February of 2019.